CAS in Forensic Imaging and Virtopsy

 The Institute of Forensic Medicine of the University of Zurich offers CAS (Certificate of Advanced Studies) in Forensic Imaging and Virtopsy.

-The detailed program and curriculum will be released later.
+The detailed program and curriculum will be distributed to CAS participants directly.

 Students of the CAS Virtopsy are expected to have a Master’s degree in medicine from an accredited university and certification as a specialist in forensic medicine or radiology.
 In exceptional cases, persons with a Bachelor’s degree in a medical field from an accredited university and several years of work experience in radiology, or persons with an equivalent qualification may be admitted to the program.